How Smart Parking Generates New Revenue Streams3 min read

 Generating newer revenue streams

-Smart parking opens new revenue streams for parking lot operators and city administrations.
+Smart parking generates revenue streams for parking lot operators and city administrations.
 With a suite of mobile and web applications, each key stakeholder in the parking ecosystem can be serviced with smart parking solutions, thus generating new revenue streams.